metaplex-foundation/docs/docs/01-programs/02-candy-machine/11-how-to-guides/00-my-first-candy-machine-part1.md

     -V, --version                  Print version information

 SUBCOMMANDS:
     airdrop       Airdrop NFTs from candy machine
     bundlr        Interact with the bundlr network
-    collection       Manage the collection on the candy machine create-config    Interactive process to create the config file deploy           Deploy cache items into candy machine config on-chain freeze           Manage freeze guard actions
+    collection    Manage the collection on the candy machine config        Manage candy machine configuration
+    deploy        Deploy cache items into candy machine config on-chain freeze        Manage freeze guard actions
-    guard            Manage guards on the candy machine hash             Generate hash of cache file for hidden settings help             Print this message or the help of the given subcommand(s) launch           Create a candy machine deployment from assets mint             Mint one NFT from candy machine reveal           Reveal the NFTs from a hidden settings candy machine show             Show the on-chain config of an existing candy machine sign             Sign one or all NFTs from candy machine update           Update the candy machine config on-chain upload           Upload assets to storage and creates the cache config validate         Validate JSON metadata files
+    guard         Manage guards on the candy machine hash          Generate hash of cache file for hidden settings help          Print this message or the help of the given subcommand(s) launch        Create a candy machine deployment from assets mint          Mint one NFT from candy machine reveal        Reveal the NFTs from a hidden settings candy machine show          Show the on-chain config of an existing candy machine sign          Sign one or all NFTs from candy machine upload        Upload assets to storage and creates the cache config validate      Validate JSON metadata files
     verify        Verify uploaded data
     withdraw      Withdraw funds a from candy machine account closing it
 ```

 </AccordionCode>